Open FJRW Theory and Mirror Symmetry: Graded -spin surfaces

+Recent work \cite{TZ1,TZ2} constructs a new collection of open $r$-spin theories which still require a lifting, but allow more general boundary twists.
+It is not yet known how these theories are related to mirror symmetry. \end{rmk}

-\begin{rmk} In order to obtain compact moduli spaces of connected pre-graded open $W$-spin surfaces, we need to know that given a degeneration of a smooth connected pre-graded $W$-spin surface, condition (1)(b) in the above definition holds for the degenerate surface.
+\begin{rmk} The grading at a contracted boundary, defined in Definition \ref{def:lifting_compatible}, is a limit case of the grading in Definition~\ref{def:open_W_graded2} that is obtained when there are no boundary markings or nodes and the boundary itself contracts. \end{rmk} \begin{rmk} In order to obtain compact moduli spaces of connected pre-graded open $W$-spin surfaces, we need to know that given a degeneration of a smooth connected pre-graded $W$-spin surface, condition (1)(b) in the above definition holds for the degenerate surface.
 When $r$ is odd, it follows immediately from \eqref{eq:twists_at_half_nodes} and Proposition \ref{prop:graded_r_spin_prop}, (3) that condition (1)(b) holds for any compatible $W$-spin surface with boundary.
 For $r$ even, a priori we have that $(2\sum_i a_i + \sum_j b_j + 2)/ r \equiv |D| \pmod 2$ as in Proposition \ref{prop:graded_r_spin_prop}, (4).
 When we degenerate, we obtain twists $t_1$ and $t_2$ at a newly acquired boundary node.
 If we normalize at the node, the corresponding half-nodes lie in different connected components of the normalization.
 Then the internal and boundary marked points are partitioned into the two different components.
 Thus we have partitions $I = I_1 \sqcup I_2$ and $B = B_1 \sqcup B_2$.
 We then have

 as $t_1+t_2\equiv r-2 \pmod 2$.
 Thus, if the two half-nodes are either both non-alternating or both alternating, we will obtain a contradiction.
-Hence one must be alternating and the other non-alternating. \end{rmk}
+Hence one must be alternating and the other non-alternating. \end{rmk} In the disconnected case, we define: